9th Parachute Chasseur Regiment

 The 9th Parachute Chasseur Regiment (9^{e} Régiment de Chasseurs Parachutistes, 9^{e} RCP) was an airborne unit of the French Army that was part of the French Airborne Units and all three histories of the 10th Parachute Division, 25th Parachute Division and the 11th Parachute Brigade.
 It was formed during the Algerian War and fought its most notable engagement at the Battle of Frontiers in 1958 at Souk Ahras during which the sacrifice of Captain's Beaumont 3rd combat company earned naming the garrison of the 9th Parachute Chasseur in his honor.
 During the Algerian War, the 9th Parachute Chasseur Regiment relieved the 1st Parachute Chasseur Regiment (1er RCP) and became part of the 25th Parachute Division.
-The regiment didn't take part in the 1961 Algiers Putsch.
+The regiment did not take part in the 1961 Algiers Putsch.
 The regiment took part in numerous overseas operations before merging in 1999.
 The regiment was the heir to the traditions, battle honours and decorations of the 9th Infantry Regiment (9^{e} Régiment d'Infanterie, 9^{e} RI) created during the Ancien Régime.

 History since 1956

 The 9th Parachute Chasseur Regiment was created on 1 June 1956 in Algeria from the 4th Battalion of the 18th Choc Parachute Chasseur Regiment 18e RIPC and received the standard from Division Commander General Henri Sauvagnac (1956-1958) in Batna on 11 November.

-The parachute regiment didn't take part in the 1961 Algiers putsch and after the end of the Algerian War, the regiment moved to Toulouse on mainland France.
+The parachute regiment did not take part in the 1961 Algiers putsch and after the end of the Algerian War, the regiment moved to Toulouse on mainland France.
 The regiment later took part in numerous operations in Lebanon.
 The parachute regiment served extensively within the United Nations Interim Force in Lebanon (UNIFL) and the Multinational Force in 1983 where the regiment lost 3 paratroopers during the 1983 Beirut barracks bombing.
 Three years later, the parachute regiment was quick to take part again in the United Nations Interim Force Lebanon in 1986 and 1998-1999 while also participating in other foreign operations.
 The 9th parachute regiment merged in 1999 as part of a restructuring of the 11th Parachute Brigade of the French Army.